-Alabama set to become 1st state to execute an inmate in 2021
+Ala. seeks to become 1st state to execute an inmate in ’21

 In the past, Alabama had routinely placed a prison chaplain in the chamber who would pray with an inmate if requested.
 The state stopped that practice after Muslim inmates asked to have an imam present.
 The prison system said it would not allow non-prison staff in the chamber and ended the practice of having the prison chaplain present.
 The change undercut claims of unequal treatment between inmates of different faiths.

-Smith’s attorneys also had sought a stay by arguing that the ongoing pandemic and the prohibition on in-person prison visits had made it difficult for the defense team to adequately represent him.
-Attorneys also argued that an execution would be a super-spreader event.
+Smith’s attorneys have also argued that an execution would be a super-spreader event.
 Some COVID-19 cases have been linked to recent federal executions.

-The Alabama attorney general’s office wrote in court filings that the state is no longer under a stay-at-home order and said carrying out executions is one of the functions of state government.

-“The State is open, and its agencies are expected to function.
-One of the State’s functions is to ensure that justice is carried out in a timely fashion by performing executions of those inmates on death row who have exhausted their appeals,” the Alabama attorney general’s office wrote.

 The Department of Corrections has changed some procedures in the face of the pandemic.
 The prison system is limiting media witnesses to the execution to one journalist, a representative from The Associated Press.